mhennessy97/charityData/README.md

 # charityData

-Overview of the analysis: The purpose of this analysis is to determine whether or not applicants for charity grant funding will be successful.
+Overview: The purpose of this analysis is to determine whether or not applicants for charity grant funding will be successful.
 Alphabet Soup was used to create an algorithm to predict whether or not the applicant will be successful.
-A

 Data Preprocessing

 What variable(s) are the target(s) for your model?
--The target for the model was the Is-Successful column.
+-The target for the model was the 'Is-Successful' column.

 What variable(s) are the features for your model?